PawelWojaczek/BlackJack/README.md

 Hitting split aces is allowed.
 BlackJacks from splits are counted as normal BlackJacks.

 Double down - double the bet amount, draw one card and end turn.
+Double down is allowed after a split.

 Player/Dealer busts when exceeding 21 points.

 Dealer stands at 17 or higher (also on "soft" 17).

 Each card has it's own value.
 Non-face cards has the same value as their ranks.
 Jacks,Queens and Kings are valued as 10.
-Aces have value of 11 or 1, depends on player's hand.
+Aces have value of 11 or 1, in favor on player's hand.